liamwalsh1980/Milestone-Project-4/README.md

 ### Hero Images

 The hero images came from Shutterstock at small cost of £1.90 per image.
 I found a few good images that I believe would work well for the homepage.
-The originally idea which can be seen in my wireframes is to use one image with a ‘Shop Now’ button in the middle.
+The originally idea which can be seen in my wireframes is to use one image with an ’Enter the Shop' button in the middle with enter icon.
 See image below for reference (destop view)

 ![Image template](readme/images/original-homepage.png)